sszcanada/Amaptive/1 - Micro (5v)/Wheel Modules/README.md

-# Nothing below version 1 is recommed for use
+# Nothing below version 1 is recommended for use
-*They are here for postatiry only*
+*They are here for posterity only*

 ## 5 Volt Wheel Modules